NU 501 Concepts of Professional Nursing Practice 4 credits

 NU 612C Clinical Enrichment 1 credit 75 clinical hrs

-In this clinical course, the student has the opportunity to choose the area(s) of nursing practice for further experience related to their Nurse Practitioner track.
-Each student must complete 75 hours of clinical during the semester.
+In this clinical course, the advanced practice nursing student has the opportunity to choose the area(s) of nursing practice for further experience related to the population specific NP track.

 Prerequisites: NU 600/NU 600C, NU 670/NU 670C, NU 691/NU 691C or NU 615/NU 615C.